-hadoop.proxyuser.cproxy user.groups
+hadoop.proxyuser.<proxy user>.users

-Defines the groups that the proxy user account can impersonate.
-On a secure cluster the roxy user is the Service Principal Name that corresponds to the cluster keytab file.
-On a non-secure cluster, the proxy user is the system user that runs the Informatica daemon.
+Required for Azure HDInsight cluster that uses Enterprise Security Package and ADLS storage.
+Defines the user account that the proxy user account can impersonate.
+On a secure cluster, the <proxy user> is the Service Principal Name that corresponds to the cluster keytab file.
+On a non-secure cluster, the <proxy user> is the system user that runs the Informatica daemon.

-Set to group names of impersonation users separated by commas.
-If less security is preferred, use the wildcard " " to allow impersonation from any group.
+Set to a single user account or set to a comma-separated list.
+If less security is preferred, use the wildcard " \ " to allow impersonation from any group.

 Defines the host machines that a user account can impersonate.
-On a secure cluster the roxy user> is the Service Principal Name that corresponds to the cluster keytab file.
-On a non-secure cluster, the proxy user> is the system user that runs the Informatica daemon.
+On a secure cluster the <proxy user> is the Service Principal Name that corresponds to the cluster keytab file.
+On a non-secure cluster, the <proxy user> is the system user that runs the Informatica daemon.

 Set to a single host name or IP address, or set to a comma-separated list.
-If less security is preferred, use the wildcard " " to allow impersonation from any host.
+If less security is preferred, use the wildcard " \ " to allow impersonation from any host.